benste/GraphRAGZen/docs/source/motivation/index.rst

 of abilities with the bulk hiding behind convoluted code (i.e. GraphRAG) or are unintuitive and rely heavily on extended documentation.

-This should be easily mittigated by writing a functional library.
+This should be easily mitigated by writing a functional library.
 That is, the python function is king, and the functions are named and located intuitively.

 When that is established we have a toolbox that can be used as seen fit